NCCA/MayaNGL/README.md

 <!-- ![alt tag](mlvn.jpg) -->

-This is a simple demo illustrating a Maya-like viewport, camera movement and object selection using NGL.
+This is a simple demo illustrating a Maya-like viewport, camera movement, object selection and object transformation using NGL.

 To Do:

-- Camera: Focus on target (selected object). ~nearly there...
+- BUG: There's a bug in the updated position of the Camera after dollying through the target object.

 - Select: Template overload for ngl::Mat4, ngl::Transformation, ngl::Obj.

-- Select: Create other Bounding Volumes (Plane, Sphere, AABB, OBB, Cone, Convex Hull) and add it as a template arg to the make_selectable() function.

 - Handles: Create new Transformation handles for move, rotate, scale.